davebenson/doom4-walkthrough/README.md

 # Mission 8: Advanced Resource Complex "A Brighter Tomorrow"

+Notes on Combat Challenges:
+* Bottle Opener:  quite easy as there's a lot of The Possesseds wandering around in non-threatening situations
+* Double Take:  watch out!  you can't do this in replay if you miss a Rune!
+* Hide and Seek: easy

 ## Mission 8: Introductory Lobby (with small Fight)
 Enter a large lobby area, finding a Mancubus killing some The Possesseds.
 After killing these, look for a pair of restrooms.
 In the Men's Restroom is some armor you can save for later maybe.